talmolab/sleap-core-docs/docs/reference/command-line-interfaces.md

                         initialization during labeling.
   -o OUTPUT, --output OUTPUT
                         The output filename or directory path to use for the predicted data.
 If not provided, defaults to '[data_path].predictions.slp'.
-  --no-empty-frames     Clear any empty frames that did not have any detected instances before saving to output.
-  --verbosity {none,rich,json}
-                        Verbosity of inference progress reporting. 'none' does not output anything during inference, 'rich' displays an updating progress bar, and 'json' outputs the progress as a JSON encoded response to the console.
   --video.dataset VIDEO.DATASET
                         The dataset for HDF5 videos.
   --video.input_format VIDEO.INPUT_FORMAT